 Not sure exactly what you can claim as a business expense?
 Wondering which accounting software to use or how the tax law works?

-Consult with us to put your mind at ease – ideally before you do something or at least a long time before your tax return is due for lodgement!
+Consult with us to put your mind at ease – ideally before you make a big financial decision or purchase and well before your tax return is due for lodgement.
 In addition to managing the nuts and bolts of tax preparation, regular meetings will help you continuously improve bookkeeping practices and better understand the financial workings of your small business.

-Those organizational strategies you commit to now will promote positive relations with your local tax authorities – and the long-term financial health of your business.
+These strategies will make your tax affairs simple and ultimately support the long-term financial health of your business.